panchamirudrakshi/BigData/README.md

 5. Application of different mapper, reducer and combiner patterns for derivation of certain statistics from Yelp dataset.

 Major Project: People’s Recommender System for Google+ using Ego Networks - An application to recommend people to be included in a user’s circles on Google+ using Ego Networks based on features like interests and places.
 Software: Spark, GraphX API

+Mini Project: Extracting and Analyzing Social Media Data with facebook and twitter.